 A four-day ICEA-approved birth doula training.
 Two online evenings plus two full in-person days at FranU St. Francis Hall.
-Thirty-three contact hours; volunteer-track scholarships available.
+Forty hours of training in total: 24 live contact hours plus 16 hours of independent coursework, with mentorship and ongoing network support throughout your time as a volunteer.
+Volunteer-track scholarships available.

 Held at FranU St. Francis Hall, 5414 Brittany Drive, Baton Rouge, LA 70808.

-No previous experience required.
+No previous birth-work experience required.
 If you feel called to walk alongside families through pregnancy, birth, and the early weeks of parenthood, you belong here.
+To enroll you must:

 Stages and phases of labor, hormones, Six P's, ACOG active-labor thresholds.